 Important

 This version of gfwr gives access to Global Fishing Watch API version 3.
 Starting April 30th, 2024, this is the official API version.
-To install the previous version that communicated with API version 2, please refer to branch APIv2 in this repository. remotes::install_github("GlobalFishingWatch/gfwr", ref = "APIv2")
+For latest API releases, please check our API release notes

 The gfwr R package is a simple wrapper for the Global Fishing Watch (GFW) APIs.
 It provides convenient functions to freely pull GFW data directly into R in tidy formats.